Queen's Market

 In the 1960s the mock-Brutalist exterior around the markets space frame structure was covered with a roof, making it one of London's few covered street markets.
 The market is popular, serving visitors beyond Newham and remains the most successful publicly owned street market in Newham.
-It is open 4 days a week (open days: Tuesday, Thursday, Friday, Saturday) and has started a Sunday Market selling second-hand goods.
+It is open four days a week (Tuesday, Thursday, Friday, Saturday) and has started a Sunday market selling second-hand goods.

 In November 2006, in the face of a vigorous local campaign of opposition, Newham Council proposed a redevelopment of the existing market site which was to include a supermarket and luxury housing above a much smaller covered market.
 Following the local campaign, in May 2009 then Mayor of London Boris Johnson directed Newham Council to refuse planning permission to redevelop the market.

 A notable trader at the Queen's is Muhammad Shahid Nazir, more commonly known as the One Pound Fish Man.
 He rose to fame as a fish trader at the Queen's Market through his composition of a market trader's song.
 It became a viral hit through shoppers at the Queen's Market recording him and uploading to YouTube.
-It has also given Nazir a record deal, with his single released on 7 December 2012.
+It gave Nazir a record deal, with his single released on 7 December 2012.